Shaken Baby Syndrome

 - Further irreversible damage to the brain substance from the lack of oxygen if the child stops breathing during shaking.

-- Further damage to the brain cells when injured nerve cells release chemicals which add to oxygen deprivation to the brain.
+- Further damage to the brain cells when injured nerve cells release chemicals that add to oxygen deprivation to the brain.

 Other injuries related to this abuse include: